-Student Groups and Organizations are accountable to this Code.
-A Student Group or Organization and its officers may be held collectively and individually responsible when violations of this Code by those associated with the Group or Organization have received the consent or encouragement of the Group or Organization, or of the Group's or Organization's leaders or officers.
-Prohibited academic and non-academic misconduct is outlined in this Code.
-The process for non-Greek organizations is defined within this code in Section D. Greek organization processes are defined by the appropriate governing board constitution and bylaws.
-This subsection shall expire upon the adoption of a separate Code of Conduct governing Student Organizations.
+Student Organizations are accountable to this Code.
+A Student Organization and its officers may be held collectively and individually responsible when violations of this Code by those associated with the Organization have received the consent or encouragement of the Organization, or of the Organization's leaders or officers.